ifa-ifa/Lunar-Tear/readme.md

 If building the loader you will need to install vcpkg and set the vcpkg root environment variable.

 If building the editor, you will need Qt 6.
-The recommended way is to install it yourself and then add its path to CMakePresets.json in the cacheVariables dictionary, like this: "CMAKE_PREFIX_PATH": "C:/path/to/Qt/6.x.x/msvcxxxx_64".
-Alternatively, you can have vcpkg manage Qt by adding "qt6-base" to the dependencies in vcpkg.json.
-Be aware that this will download and build Qt from source, which can take a very long time.
+I reccomend you install it yourself and then add its path to CMakePresets.json in the cacheVariables dictionary like this: "CMAKE_PREFIX_PATH": "C:/path/to/Qt/6.x.x/msvcxxxx_64".
+Alternatively, you can have vcpkg manage it by adding "qt6-base" to the dependencies in vcpkg.json.
+This will download and build Qt from source, which can take a very long time and a lot of storage.

 ## Credits